Leo-Simpson/c-lasso/paper/paper.md

 the scale $\sigma$ in a concomitant fashion [@Combettes:2020.1; @Combettes:2020.2].

 - ***C1* Contrained sparse classification with Square Hinge loss**:
-This formulation is similar to *R1* but adapted for classification tasks using the Square Hinge loss with (constrained) sparse $\beta$ vector estimation.
+This formulation is similar to *R1* but adapted for classification tasks using the Square Hinge loss with (constrained) sparse $\beta$ vector estimation [@Lee:2013].

 - ***C2* Contrained sparse classification with Huberized Square Hinge loss**:
-This formulation is similar to *C1* but uses the Huberized Square Hinge loss for robust classification with (constrained) sparse $\beta$ vector estimation.
+This formulation is similar to *C1* but uses the Huberized Square Hinge loss for robust classification with (constrained) sparse $\beta$ vector estimation [@Rosset:2017].

 ## Optimization schemes